cs3org/OCM-API/IETF-OCM-IP.md

 ### Response

-Revocation MUST be idempotent: if no Share Record exists for the given (sender domain, clientId), the Protocol Server MUST respond with HTTP status 200, so that the OCM Server can treat revocation as fire-and-forget.
+Revocation MUST be idempotent: if no Share Record exists for the given (sender domain, providerId), the Protocol Server MUST respond with HTTP status 200, so that the OCM Server can treat revocation as fire-and-forget.
 This document defines one OPTIONAL response field: